liuhao-cn/fastSHT/README.md

 ## 2.2) Environment configuration without docker (for ubuntu 20.04)

-The environment configuration without docker is tested for ubuntu 20.04, and can be done either with the auto-configuration script or a step-by-step manual configuration.
+The environment configuration without docker is tested for ubuntu 20.04, and can be done either with the auto-configuration script (2.2.1) or a step-by-step manual configuration (2.2.2).

 ### 2.2.1) Auto-configuration script